DocsWatchTowerGenerate API Key

 What the ingestion key is for

-WatchTower uses organization-scoped API keys for transaction ingestion.
-These are separate from console session authentication.
+WatchTower uses organization-scoped API keys for machine-to-machine transaction ingestion.
+These keys identify the organization receiving the event and are separate from console login sessions.

 Use the ingestion key for